kruebling/bali-rafactor/README.md

   6. Bug with order status, losing account ID somewhere along the way, possibly when attempting to set status to 2 (which doesnt work).
 Needs refactor, cart still works.
 (2:00)

   7. Had incorrect naming of partials I was trying to render, wasted a lot of time getting AJAX to render product details.
-Finally got it to render.
+Finally got it to render.(3:15)

+  8. Updating the cart was a lot easier after struggling with the last AJAX request.
+(4:00)

 # AJAX Checklist

-- [ ] Users should be able to add products to their shopping cart from the index page with AJAX.
+- [x] Users should be able to add products to their shopping cart from the index page with AJAX.
 The item should be added to the shopping cart and the number of items in the cart (shown in the navbar) should update.

 - [x] Users should be able to click on a product and show/hide the product detail using AJAX.
 The product detail should include an image (either Paperclip or an image link), the description, and any other fields you choose to add.